NavIshanOp/ObstacleAvoidanceRobot/README.md

 - Use a stable power supply for the motors to ensure consistent performance.

 ## License
-This project is open-source and free to use for educational and personal projects.
+This project is open-source and free to use for educational and personal projects under MIT License.